On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Introduction

-The cosmic peculiar velocity and density fields contain rich information for the dynamics of self-gravitating collisionless dark matter flow (SG-CFD) from large scale to the highly non-linear small scales.
-Statistics of velocity and density fields is crucial for fundamental questions regarding structure formation and dynamics.
-The statistical analysis of velocity fields was previously applied to describe the evolution of a system of self-gravitating collisionless particles using BBGKY equations \citep{Davis:1977-Integration-of-Bbgky-Equations}.
-The pairwise velocity has been introduced to probe the cosmological density parameter \citep{Ferreira:1999-Streaming-velocities-as-a-dyna,Juszkiewicz:2000-Evidence-for-a-low-density-uni}, and the two-point correlation function was introduced to quantify the cosmic velocity field from real dataset \citep{Gorski:1988-On-the-Pattern-of-Perturbation,Gorski:1989-Cosmological-Velocity-Correlat}.
+The cosmic velocity and density fields contain rich information for structure formation and evolution.
+Velocities of galaxies are a robust probe for the search of dark matter on large scales \citep{Courtois:2023-Gravity-in-the-local-Universe}, where statistical analysis can be performed based on galaxy number weighted statistics \citep{Juszkiewicz:1998-Skewed-Exponential-Pairwise-Velocities,Seto:1999-On-the-Statistical-Analyses}.
+Statistical analysis of velocity fields was also applied to describe the evolution of a system of self-gravitating collisionless particles using BBGKY equations \citep{Davis:1977-Integration-of-Bbgky-Equations}.
+Pairwise velocity has been introduced to probe the cosmological density parameter \citep{Ferreira:1999-Streaming-velocities-as-a-dyna, Juszkiewicz:2000-Evidence-for-a-low-density-uni}, and the two-point correlation function has been introduced to quantify the cosmic velocity field from the real dataset \citep{Gorski:1988-On-the-Pattern-of-Perturbation, Gorski:1989-Cosmological-Velocity-Correlat}.
+The density statistics, including the matter density distributions, are important for gravitational lensing and nonlinear clustering.
+The study of matter density has a long history dating back to the 1930s when Hubble found that the matter distribution is non-Gaussian and can be approximated by a log-normal distribution \citep{Hubble:1934-The-distribution-of-extra-gala}.
+Interests and efforts are still ongoing both theoretically and numerically \citep{Bernardeau:1995-Properties-of-the-Cosmological, Klypin:2018-Density-distribution-of-the-co}.

-In addition, velocity distribution has profound implications for detection experiments.
-For predicted DM-nucleon scattering in direct detection \citep{Kuhlen:2010-Dark-matter-direct-detection-w,Ullio:2001-Velocity-distributions-and-ann}, the detection rate of scattering is proportional to the inverse (or -1) moment of distribution.
-That rate is very sensitive to the high velocity tail of distribution.
-For indirect search \citep{Zhao:2018-Constraint-on-the-velocity-dep,Petac:2018-On-velocity-dependent-dark-mat}, the annihilation cross section is directly dependent on the distribution of relative velocity.
-Velocity distribution of dark matter particles is expected to be different from Maxwell-Boltzmann.
-This is confirmed by simulations \citep{Kazantzidis:2004-Generating-equilibrium-dark-ma,Wojtak:2008-The-distribution-function-of-d} and theory from maximum entropy principle \citep{Xu:2021-The-maximum-entropy-distributi,Xu:2021-Mass-functions-of-dark-matter-}.
+In addition, the velocity statistics have profound implications for direct/indirect detection.
+For predicted DM-nucleon scattering in direct detection \citep{Kuhlen:2010-Dark-matter-direct-detection-w, Ullio:2001-Velocity-distributions-and-ann}, the detection rate of the scattering is proportional to the inverse moment of distribution (or order of -1).
+That rate is very sensitive to the high-velocity tail of the velocity distribution.
+For indirect search \citep{Zhao:2018-Constraint-on-the-velocity-dep, Petac:2018-On-velocity-dependent-dark-mat}, the annihilation cross section depends directly on the distribution of relative velocity.
+The velocity distribution of dark matter particles is expected to be different from Maxwell-Boltzmann.
+This can be confirmed by N-body simulations \citep{Kazantzidis:2004-Generating-equilibrium-dark-ma, Wojtak:2008-The-distribution-function-of-d} and by our previous work on the maximum entropy distributions in dark matter flow \citep{Xu:2023-Maximum-entropy-distributions-of-dark-matter}.